1. She had a love-hate relationship with George Lucas.

-She doesn’t thinks she’s a very good actress and often quotes her awkward half British, half American accent as an example.
+She doesn’t think she’s a very good actress and often quotes her awkward half-British, half-American accent as an example.

 Stunt doubles were not used for the scene in which Luke and Leia swing to safety.
 She and Mark Hamill performed that stunt themselves, shooting it in just one take.

 10. Her role was heavily promoted to attract women viewers.

 Initial research from 20th Century Fox using the title and a brief synopsis came back with the results that only males under 25 were interested in seeing the film.
 Fox then deliberately marketed the film with a view to attracting older and female cinemagoers by pushing images of humans, including Princess Leia, center stage and referring to the film in more mythic tones, rather than science fiction.